Healthy Homes Assessment Newlands

 Rental Property Home Assessments Newlands

-Property rental areas that are affected by Healthy Homes Standard.
-Healthy Homes Standards in Newlands include each:
+Rental property areas affected with Health Homes Standard.
+Healthy Homes Standard in Newlands include each:

 • Bedrooms